Braves vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have been favored on the moneyline 14 total times this season.
-They've gone 10-4 in those games.
+- The Braves have won 73.3% of the games this season when they were the moneyline favorite (11-4).

-- Atlanta has a 7-2 record (winning 77.8% of its games) when it has played as moneyline favorites of -150 or shorter.
+- Atlanta has a 9-2 record (winning 81.8% of its games) when playing as moneyline favorites of -135 or shorter.

-- Based on this matchup's moneyline, the Braves' implied win probability is 60%.
+- The Braves have a 57.4% chance to win this matchup based on the moneyline's implied probability.

-- Atlanta has combined with opponents to go over the total nine times this season for a 9-6-1 record against the over/under.
+- Atlanta has played in 17 games with a set over/under, and have combined with its opponents to go over the total nine times (9-7-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.